theartofvalio-cmyk/Pad-Trigger/Readme.md

 ---

-### Multiple actions per controller
+### Multiple actions per device

-Each controller can have multiple connect and disconnect actions.
+Each device can have multiple connect and disconnect actions.

 For example:

-When controller connects:
+When a controller connects:

 1. Turn on TV
 2. Switch Windows display mode
 3. Change audio output
 4. Start Playnite

-When controller disconnects:
+When the controller disconnects:

 1. Switch back to desktop monitor
 2. Restore desktop audio